Rabosa616/BSselector/project/twitch1.md

 integration frequency

-- difficult to quantificate (what does _frequent_ mean in terms of tmie?)
+- difficult to quantificate (what does _frequent_ mean in terms of time?)
+- how often shall we integrate changes?
+- how many developers in the team? are there subteams?
 - depends on several factors

 ---

 codebase size

+- size of your changes
+- size of codebase
+- ratio changes/codebase => merge conflict probability
+- few changes compensate a low integration frequency

 ---

 distribution of tasks in the code

-- if developers work on different locations, no matter how frequent or large codebase
+- avoid (complex) merge conflicts, no matter how often integration is done or how large the codebase is by:
+- try to be smart distributing the tasks
-- new feature / module
+- make developers work on different locations (i.e. on a new feature / module)
-- release manager (or the group) ensure people do not work on the same module / files
+- have the release manager (or the self-managed team) ensure people do not work on the same module / files

 ---